neurosity/ganglion-ble/README.md

 };
 ```

-> For security reasons, WebBLE must be started from user interaction.
+> For security reasons, Web Bluetooth must be started from user interaction.
 Add a connect button that would start the BLE connection.
 See ./examples/basic/index.js

 ## Accelerometer data example